 Same to you, my friend.

-Uh, there was a liberal billionaire.
+There was a liberal billionaire.

-Um, he is the co-creator of uh LinkedIn.
+He is the co-creator of LinkedIn.

-And he uh was apologizing for funding a false flag effort to link Kremlin to Republican in Alabama Senate race.
+And he was apologizing for funding a false flag effort to link Kremlin to Republican in Alabama Senate race.

 There was a company called American Engagement Technologies.

-He donated, and he is uh Reed Hoffman, he's a billionaire, co-creator of LinkedIn.
+He's a billionaire, co-creator of LinkedIn.

-He donated $750,000 and uh was part of the effort to falsely portray the Republican Senate bid as being supported by the Kremlin.
+He donated $750,000 and was part of the effort to falsely portray the Republican Senate bid as being supported by the Kremlin.

-Now, this is very interesting because the fact that alone he used the term false flag was shocking to me.
+Now, this is very interesting because the fact that alone he used the term false flag was shocking to me because anytime other conspiracy, they call them conspiracy theorist hosts or people on Twitter or Facebook use the term false flag.

-And I'm talking about conservatives here, and they say, well, that was a false flag, or this is a false flag.
+And they say, well, that was a false flag or this is a false flag.

-They're they're they're deemed crazy by the left.
+They're deemed crazy by the left.

 But here it is, somebody from the left donating money to make up a fake Russian story about Roy Moore, and he used the term false flag.